gmazzap/GMEvents/readme.md

 Package is **not** a full plugin, but is a component that can be used in every project (plugin, theme).
 All classes make use of dependency injection, so if some complex project make use of a DI container, implement `GM\Event` package will be super easy.

-Even if is not strictly necessary, is highly recommend to use the `GM\Event\Event` class as a singleton service, using a DI container will also help in that.
+Even if is not strictly necessary, is highly recommend to use the `GM\Event\Event` class as a singleton service, and using a DI container will also help in that.

 ----------